mapperfr/mapperfr_source/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a developer at [Oslandia](https://oslandia.com) and PhD candidate inw digital archaeology at [LAMPEA](https://lampea.cnrs.fr) (Aix Marseille University), focusing on the development of open source web interfaces for working with digital twins of archaeological sites.
-I am also the [creator](https://mapper.fr/blog/introducing-mapstodon/) of [Mapstodon.space](https://mapstodon.space), a multilingual Mastodon instance dedicated to cartography that gather more than 2000 people now.
-I sometimes carry out [occasional cartographic projects](https://mapper.fr/en/blog/2022-12/ips), and lately I've been very interested in [permacomputing](https://permacomputing.net/), [digital sobriety](https://fr.wikipedia.org/wiki/Sobri%C3%A9t%C3%A9_num%C3%A9rique) and the need to [rewild the internet](https://www.noemamag.com/we-need-to-rewild-the-internet/).
+I'm a GIS engineer at [Oslandia](https://oslandia.com) and PhD candidate in digital archaeology at [LAMPEA](https://lampea.cnrs.fr) (Aix Marseille University), focusing on the development of open source web interfaces for working with digital twins of archaeological prehistoric sites.
+I run [Mapstodon.Space](https://mapper.fr/blog/introducing-mapstodon/) of [Mapstodon.space](https://mapstodon.space), a multilingual Mastodon instance dedicated to cartography.
+As a former geographer and cartographer, I still work on [cartographic projects](https://mapper.fr/en/blog/2022-12/ips) when I find room for it, and lately I've been interested in [permacomputing](https://permacomputing.net/), digital sobriety and the need to [rewild the internet](https://www.noemamag.com/we-need-to-rewild-the-internet/).